Ranchonyx/Ranchonyx/README.md

-- Hi, I’m @Ranchonyx
-- I’m mostly interested in backend development
+- I enjoy backend development
-- I have a particular fondness for computer languages/formal languages and parsing them
+- I have a mild fondness for parsing computer languages
-- I’m looking for genuinely intersting stuff to work on
+- I mess around with Websockets on occasion
+- I dislike UI development

+- Despite all of that, I am employed as a full-stack developer

 - Repetetive tasks are the bane of my existence
-- If you want to contact me, I am available via E-Mail exclusively
+- If you want to contact me, for some reason unbeknownst to me, I am available via E-Mail exclusively

 <!---
 Ranchonyx/Ranchonyx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.